FortifyNet Proxy v2

 Metrics

-FortifyNet Proxy provides comprehensive metrics and monitoring capabilities to help you understand your proxy server's performance and usage.
+FortifyNet Proxy provides comprehensive metrics and monitoring capabilities to help you understand your proxy server's performance and usage patterns in real-time.

 Real-Time Dashboard

-Access a live dashboard for instant insights into your proxy server's operations.
+Access a live dashboard for instant insights into your proxy server's operations and performance metrics.

 Available at: http://127.0.0.1:<port + 1000>